jtarchie/lqs/README.md

 standardized across all drivers.
 LQS offers a driver-agnostic way to execute PRAGMA statements for each new connection.

-## Implementation

-LQS uses a custom `connector` that wraps the original driver and executes specified SQL statements (including PRAGMA statements) when a new connection is established.
-This approach works with any SQL driver that implements the `database/sql/driver` interface.

 ## Usage

 To use LQS, import the package and use the `Open` function instead of